cjber/semantic-catalogue/reports/DOCS.md

 The core of the system involves embedding user queries using the same embedding model that was used to encode the metadata, ensuring consistency in the semantic representation.
-Once a query is embedded, the system retrieves the top 'k' results from the Pinecone database, ranked by their dot-product similarity.
-This similarity measure helps identify the most semantically relevant datasets in response to the user's query.
+Once a query is embedded, the system retrieves the top ‘k’ results from the Pinecone database, ranked by their dot-product similarity.
+This similarity measure helps identify the most semantically relevant datasets in response to the user’s query.

 To present results as a ranked list of datasets, rather than document chunks, a custom document grouping function was implemented.
 This